healthchecks/healthchecks/templates/docs/configuring_prometheus.md

 [Prometheus](https://prometheus.io/), for use with [Grafana](https://grafana.com/).

-You can generate the metrics export endpoint by going to your project settings and clicking "Create API Keys."
+You can generate the metrics export endpoint by going to your project settings and **creating a read-only API key**.
 You will then see the link to the Prometheus endpoint:

 ![Project's API Keys](IMG_URL/prometheus_endpoint.png)